Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "Ah!"
 Yulna duck-nodded.
 "Here to see us off.
 Would you like to meet her, Father Gyotin?"

 "I would!"
 Gyotin agreed.
-"Things would be very different if not for her…"
+"Things would be very different if not for her..."

 Yulna duck-nodded solemnly, and gestured for him to walk with her.